FanDuel and DraftKings are set to launch their respective mobile sportsbooks in Arkansas after earning approval from state regulators Thursday.

 The nation’s two highest-grossing sportsbooks will now enter Arkansas, more than three years after the state first launched legal sports betting.
 Arkansas was the lone state of the 31 with legal mobile sports betting to have a competitive market and no national brands.

-In recent months, Oaklawn and Southland worked out a deal that allows the two sportsbook brands to serve as their platform providers, not third-party operators.
-This new arrangement allows FanDuel and DraftKings to avoid the 51% tax.
+In recent months, Oaklawn and Southland worked out deals that allow the two national sportsbooks to now serve as their customer-facing brands.

 In Arkansas, Oaklawn is looking for regulator approval to convert its eponymous sportsbook into FanDuel and Betly the same for DraftKings; Bet Saracen, the state's third book, has testified against the conversion